dcaoyuan/chana/astore-docs/rst/benchmark/ht-concurrency.rst

 - Keep 2 threads for ``akka.io.tcp.nr-of-selections``
 - Increase ``akk.actor.default-dispatcher.fork-join-executor.parallelism-max`` from 1 to 22 for each round
 - Access astore server via 4 ab processes from client machine concurrently through 1Gb ethernet interface
-- Each ab process runs 10 times
+- Each ab process runs 10 rounds
-- Discard results of first 2-round and last 2-round, keep the 3\ :sup:`rd`\  to 8\ :sup:`th`\  rounds and average the results
+- Discard results of 2 head rounds and 2 tail rounds, keep the 3\ :sup:`rd`\  to 8\ :sup:`th`\  rounds and average the results
 - Sum the above average results of 4 ab processes

 Benchmark chart